LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial.md

 </center>

-## Section 5: Compare the performance metrics of single modality and multiple modality
+## Section 5: Compare the performance metrics of single-modality and multi-modality models

-After building the multiple modality model, users want to know if the performance of multiple modality model is improved compared to single modality model.
+After building the multi-modality model, users want to know if the performance of multi-modality model is improved compared to single-modality model.

-In this section, user can compare the performance metrics of single modality and multiple modality.
+In this section, user can compare the performance metrics of single-modality and multi-modality models.
 Files `output_directory/Machine_Learning/single_modality/EM/single_modality_metrics.csv` and `output_directory/Machine_Learning/multiple_modality/Concatenation_based/multiple_modality_metrics.csv` will be used.

-First, load the multiple modality and single modality metrics data.
+First, load the multi-modality and single-modality metrics data.
 ```R
 library(fmsb)
 metrics_df = data.frame()